GMMan/st-link-hack/paper/paper.md

 ![Bootloader main function](img/3_main.png)

-The main function first ensures that RDP is enabled, then checks whether a reset that was not a power-on reset occurred, and goes into bootloader mode if so.
+The main function first ensures that RDP is enabled.
+It then checks whether a reset that was not a power-on reset occurred, and also that the ST-Link application is installed.
+If either of the above are not true, it goes into bootloader mode.
-Otherwise, it checks whether the ST-Link application is installed into flash, and if so, jumps to it.
-If it's not present, bootloader mode is entered.

 ### Bootloader mode function